 Although we cannot prevent the refugee crisis from continuing, we can assist in the much-needed provision of healthcare for the vulnerable men, women and children who are stuck in the asylum-seeking process.

 Our team consists of medical and non-medical volunteers and staff.
 Our medical volunteers include doctors, nurses, midwives and paramedics.
 Medical tasks include diagnosing patients’ symptoms, prescribing appropriate and available medications, treating wounds, and referring appropriate patients to hospital.
-Non-medical tasks include taking stock, driving (EU or international driver’s license required) our volunteers and transporting supplies, delivering TTT (trauma tapping technique) to anxiety sufferers, and helping our admin team raise awareness of the situation in Camp Moria.
+Non-medical tasks may include taking stock, driving (EU or international driver’s license required) our volunteers and transporting supplies, attending team meetings, delivering TTT (trauma tapping technique) to anxiety sufferers, and helping our admin team raise awareness by providing case studies and updates from the ground.

-Once we have approved a volunteer is ready to join our team we add them to our Team Whatsapp group.
-Our clinic coordinator Abdul will respond to volunteer enquiries in Lesvos.
-Our volunteer coordinator Sarah will respond to admin-related enquiries at email@example.com.
+Once we have approved that a volunteer is ready to join our team, we add them to our Team Signal group (similar to Whatsapp).
+Our Clinic Coordinator Abdulhadi will respond to volunteer enquiries in Lesvos, and our Volunteer Coordinator Sot will respond to admin-related enquiries here.

-Our volunteer house is a 20-minute drive from Camp Moria and has a kitchen, washing machine, bathroom and garden area.
-The house rent is 15 euros per night for the first three weeks, and is free of charge beyond this time.
-If volunteers prefer they can rent their own private accommodation, but we recommend staying at the volunteer house to improve communication between team members.
+Our volunteer house is currently free of charge for all.
+If volunteers prefer, they can rent their own private accommodation, but we recommend staying at the volunteer house to improve communication between team members.
 We do our best to provide transport between accommodation and the refugee camp, however we are grateful for volunteers who consider hiring a car to help us transport volunteers and supplies.

 - Flights – Volunteer